ChrisTitusTech/linutil/docs/content/userguide/walkthrough.md

 - **Build Prerequisites**: This script is designed to handle the installation of various software dependencies across different Linux distributions
 - **Full System Cleanup**: This script is designed to remove unnecessary packages, clean old cache files, remove temporary files, and to empty the trash.
 - **Full System Update**: This command updates your system to the latest packages available for your distro
+- **Full System Update (Topgrade)**: This command uses topgrade to update your system packages, configs, and more from various sources
 - **Global Theme**: This script is designed to handle the installation and configuration of global theming
 - **Remove Snaps**: This script is designed to remove snap
 - **TTY Fonts**: This Script will set the default TTY font to Terminus size 32 Bold